exis-io/exis-io.github.io/pages/appliance_api/Bouncer.md

 Returns: True if role was found and revoked for any of the agents false otherwise

 #### Parameters:
- -- role (string) â the unique identifier for the role within the domain appname -- appname (string) â the domain of the appname associated with the role -- agents (list of strings) â the list of domains of the agents you'd like to remove the role from
+ - role (string) -- the unique identifier for the role within the domain appname
+ - appname (string) -- the domain of the appname associated with the role
+ - agents (list of strings) -- the list of domains of the agents you'd like to remove the role from

 **Return type:** boolean